--The atmospheric pressure decreases with altitude.

--The pressure decreases at the rate of 1 millibar (mb) per an altitude of 10 meters.
+- -The atmospheric pressure decreases with altitude. - -Due to decrease in the density of air with altitude. - -The pressure decreases at the rate of 1 millibar (mb) per an altitude of 10 meters. - -The atmospheric pressure and the altitude are inversely proportional.